‘Finally’: DNA leads police to suspect in 2019 rape of girl, 13

 Authorities found clothing at the crime scene where the child alleged the suspect dragged her “far enough so that nobody could see me.”

-It was about four feet into the jungle area, and the victim’s pants were located about 25 feet in the jungle, documents state.
+It was about 4 feet into the jungle area, and the victim’s pants were located about 25 feet into the jungle, documents state.

 Documents do not state why authorities did not make an arrest at the time.

 James again spoke to police on Jan.
-23, 2020 and allegedly denied owning the clothing at the crime scene and any involvement in the attack on the child.
+23, 2020, and allegedly denied owning the clothing at the crime scene or any involvement in the attack on the child.

 He also admitted to touching a girl but denied raping her, documents state.